ajoutcv/bitburner/README.md

 # bitburner
-This is a collection of scripts I have written for the game BitBurner.
+This is a collection of scripts I have written for the game BitBurner - a free to play game based around hacking using JS.

 The scripts are pretty simple in my eyes as I've been mainly using the game as a learning tool for JavaScript.